KyleKing/sc-smart-playlist/README.md

 > Create a local database of your liked tracks and activities that will be used to create smart playlists from

 1. Install required python packages.
-In a terminal window, navigate to the directory and run `pip install requirements.txt`
+In a terminal window, navigate to the directory and run `pip install -r requirements.txt`
 2. In a new prompt, run `mongod` to open a mongo db client
 3. Configure with `python configure.py`